 It is possible to run our particle optimization procedure at both higher and lower spatial resolutions.
 It would be interesting to run our procedure with data aggregated at the census block group level to reveal heterogeneity in crime dynamics within census tracts.
 Doing so would require considerably more computational resources, as there are 1336 block groups.

 Though we have not done so in this paper, it is also possible to adjust for important neighborhood-level covariates within our framework.
-For instance, one may extend Equation~\eqref{eq:tract_model} and model $y_{it} \sim \N(\alpha_{i} + \beta_{i}x_{it} + \bz_{it}^{\top}\theta, \sigma^{2})$ where $\bz_{it}$ is a vector of possibly time-varying covariates.
-It is relatively straightforward to modify our implementation of \texttt{PartOpt} for this purpose.
-Alternatively, one could replace the Ewens-Pitman priors on the latent partitions with priors that encourage neighborhoods with similar covariates to cluster together.
+For instance, one may extend Equation~\eqref{eq:tract_model} and model $y_{i,t} \sim \N(\alpha_{i} + \beta_{i}x_{t} + \bz_{i,t}^{\top}\theta, \sigma^{2})$ where $\bz_{i,t}$ is a vector of possibly time-varying covariates.
+Modifying our implementation of \texttt{PartOpt} for this purpose is relatively straightforward with a conditionally conjugate prior on $\theta$; it essentially amounts to writing a new function to compute the marginal likelihood $p(\by \vert \bgamma).$ Alternatively, one could replace the Ewens-Pitman priors on the latent partitions with priors that encourage neighborhoods with similar covariates to cluster together.
 Many such covariate-dependent clustering priors have been introduced in the past \citep{ParkDunson2010, Muller2010, Wade2014} and it would be straightforward to include support for these priors in our implementation of \texttt{PartOpt}.
 Profile regression \citep{molitor2010bayesian} incorporates covariates via direct regression adjustment and through the prior on clusters.
 It does not, however, allow different regression parameters to cluster differently nor does it permit parameters to vary within clusters.
 In spatial contexts, profile regression may not produce spatial clusters.